sharmapn/MapSafe-QGIS-plugin/README.md

 Installing Python and the required libraries

 1. Python can be installed using installer is at https://www.python.org/downloads/.
+   **Please choose Python version 3.12.4** (https://www.python.org/downloads/release/python-3124/)
-   Install dependencies: The required Python libraries can be installed via pip.
+   Install dependencies: The following required Python libraries can be installed via pip.
 To use pip in a Windows environment, one needs to run the OSGeo4W.bat from the 'D:\QGIS' directory (not from 'D\OSGEO4W').
 These commands need to be issued using the D:\QGIS\OSGEO.bat.
 Open OSGeo4W Shell installed with QGIS as Administrator and type:

 ```D:\QGIS>pip install cryptography